 Permanently restricted net assets-Net assets subject to donor-imposed stipulations that they be maintained in perpetuity by MHIC.
-There were no permanently restricted net assets at December 31, 2013 and 2012.
+There were no permanently restricted net assets at December 31, 2014 and 2013.

 Temporarily restricted net assets-Net assets subject to donor-imposed stipulations that may or will be met by actions of MHIC and/or the passage of time.
-There were no temporarily restricted net assets at December 31, 2012.
+See Note 19 for more information.